DudeLuke/MagoBox/README.md

-# MagoBox
+# MagoCrate
-A WIP level editor for Kirby's Return to Dream Land
+A WIP, open-to-edit level editor for Kirby's Return to Dream Land based on Firubii's original MagoBox.